ganeti/ganeti/man/htools.rst

   lNet
     the dynamic net load (if the information is available)

+-t *datafile*, --text-data=*datafile*
+  Backend specification: the name of the file holding node and instance information (if not collecting via RAPI or LUXI).
+This or one of the other backends must be selected.
+The option is described in the man page **htools**(1).

+  The file should contain text data, line-based, with two empty lines separating sections.
+The lines themselves are column-based, with the pipe symbol (``|``) acting as separator.

+  The first section contains group data, with two columns:

+  - group name
+  - group uuid

+  The second sections contains node data, with the following columns:

+  - node name
+  - node total memory
+  - node free memory
+  - node total disk
+  - node free disk
+  - node physical cores
+  - offline field (as ``Y`` or ``N``)
+  - group UUID

+  The third section contains instance data, with the fields:

+  - instance name
+  - instance memory
+  - instance disk size
+  - instance vcpus
+  - instance status (in Ganeti's format, e.g. ``running`` or ``ERROR_down``)
+  - instance ``auto_balance`` flag (see man page **gnt-instance** (7))
+  - instance primary node
+  - instance secondary node(s), if any
+  - instance disk type (e.g. ``plain`` or ``drbd``)
+  - instance tags

+  The fourth and last section contains the cluster tags, with one tag per line (no columns/no column processing).

+-m *cluster*
+  Backend specification: collect data directly from the *cluster* given as an argument via RAPI.
+If the argument doesn't contain a colon (:), then it is converted into a fully-built URL via prepending ``https://`` and appending the default RAPI port, otherwise it is considered a fully-specified URL and used as-is.

+-L [*path*]
+  Backend specification: collect data directly from the master daemon, which is to be contacted via LUXI (an internal Ganeti protocol).
+An optional *path* argument is interpreted as the path to the unix socket on which the master daemon listens; otherwise, the default path used by Ganeti (configured at build time) is used.

+--simulate *description*
+  Backend specification: instead of using actual data, build an empty cluster given a node description.
+The *description* parameter must be a comma-separated list of five elements, describing in order:

+  - the allocation policy for this node group (*preferred*, *allocable* or *unallocable*, or alternatively the short forms *p*, *a* or *u*)
+  - the number of nodes in the cluster
+  - the disk size of the nodes (default in mebibytes, units can be used)
+  - the memory size of the nodes (default in mebibytes, units can be used)
+  - the cpu core count for the nodes

+  An example description would be **preferred,B20,100G,16g,4** describing a 20-node cluster where each node has 100GB of disk space, 16GiB of memory and 4 CPU cores.
+Note that all nodes must have the same specs currently.

+  This option can be given multiple times, and each new use defines a new node group.
+Hence different node groups can have different allocation policies and node count/specifications.

 -v, --verbose
   Increase the output verbosity.
 Each usage of this option will increase the verbosity (currently more than 2 doesn't make sense)